-Dr Sara Read, FHEA FRHistS, is a specialist in early modern culture, literature, and medicine, with a specific focus on women’s reproductive health.
-She is a widely published academic author, media commentator, and a historical novelist.
-Sara is always interested in discussing potential PhD projects in early modern women's health and culture and in creative writing projects.
+Sara is a specialist in early modern culture, literature, and medicine, with a specific focus on women’s reproductive health.
+As such, her interests fall within the multi-disciplinary field of health humanities.
+She is a widely published literary historian, media commentator, and as a creative writer, the author of two historical novels.

 Academic Career